gwaybio/CPBS7601/SYLLABUS.md

 ### Lecture 1: Introduction to reproducible research

-- Course overview
+- Course overview and mission statements
 - What is reproducibility in computational research?
 - Motivating theory and importance
-- **Hands-on**: Designing a simple computational experiment
+- **Hands-on:** Designing a simple computational experiment

 ### Lecture 2: Version control

+- Version control principles and practices
+- Version control case studies
 - Basics of Git and GitHub
-- Version control principles and practices
 - Advanced topics
+- The computational biologist mindset
 - **Hands-on:** Setting up a GitHub account, setting up SSH keys, forking and cloning a git repository, and making a pull request

 ### Lecture 3: Computational environments